cunger/100hoursofada/README.md

 ## 002

-* Function and procedure parameters are by default imutable, because their implicit (if not specified) is `in` (only read access).
-If you want to modify a parameter, you have to specify mode `in out` or `out`.
+* Function and procedure parameters are by default imutable: Their implicit mode is `in` (read-only access).
+If you want to modify a parameter, you have to explicitely specify mode `in out` or `out`.
 * `out` parameters should be treated like uninitialized variables.
-They might be useful for assigning values to multiple return parameters (instead of returning a record type).
+They can be useful for assigning values to multiple return parameters (instead of returning a record type).
 * `.ads` files contain the specification, `.adb` files contain the implementation.

 📚 Later reading: https://learn.adacore.com/courses/GNAT_Toolchain_Intro/index.html

 ## Backlog

 * pass-by-copy
+* error handling
 * testing
-* error handling